ignaciourbina/labor-force/documentation/automation_risk_pipeline.md

 3. `frey_and_osborne18_data/frey_osborne_automation_risk_index_clean.csv` – automation‑risk probabilities indexed by 2010 SOC codes.

 ## Method
-1. Start with the national employment table and append the corresponding 2010 SOC code(s) using the crosswalk.
+1. Start with the national employment table and append the corresponding 2010 SOC code using the crosswalk.
 If a 2018 code lacks a mapping, it is kept and flagged in a `missing_soc2010` column.
 The result is saved as `data_tables/employment_with_soc2010.csv`.
 2. Merge that table with the Frey–Osborne automation scores on the 2010 SOC code.
-If multiple 2010 codes map to the same 2018 code their probabilities are averaged.
 The merged table is written to `data_tables/automation_risk_with_employment.csv`.
 3. Percentile ranks are computed only for occupations with a probability.
 Unmatched occupations remain with `NaN` in the percentile column.
 The final data (retaining the original employment totals) are saved as `data_tables/automation_risk_percentiles.csv`.

 ## Usage